3DJakob/react-tinder-card/readme.md

 A react component to make swipeable elements like in the app tinder.

+## Compatibility
+- React
+- React Native

+The import and api is identical for both Web and Native.

 ## Demo
 ![](tinder.gif)

 Try out the interactive demo <a href="https://3djakob.github.io/react-tinder-card-demo/">here.</a>

-Check out the demo repo <a href="https://github.com/3DJakob/react-tinder-card-demo">here.</a>
+Check out the Web demo repo <a href="https://github.com/3DJakob/react-tinder-card-demo">here.</a>

+Check out the Native demo repo <a href="https://github.com/3DJakob/react-native-tinder-card-demo">here.</a>

 ## Installation